 Appropriate wording of your Will is crucial.
 For your gift to be valid, the organisation’s full name, i.e. Cairns and Far North Environment Centre Incorporated, must be used.
 If necessary, your solicitor or trustee company can contact us to discuss your wishes or request further information.

 A clause may be inserted in your Will using the following words:

-“I GIVE (insert here the details of the bequest) free from all debts (secured and unsecured) payable in respect of my estate to the Cairns and Far North Environment Centre Incorporated and I DECLARE that a receipt of the Secretary or Treasurer for the time being of the said Cairns and Far North Environment Centre Incorporated shall be a full and sufficient discharge of this bequest to my executor(s).”
+“I GIVE (insert here the details of the bequest) free from all debts (secured and unsecured) payable in respect of my estate to the Cairns and Far North Environment Centre Incorporated and I DECLARE that a receipt of the Secretary or Treasurer for the time being of the said Cairns and Far North Environment Centre Incorporated shall be a full and sufficient discharge of this best to my executor(s).”

-Common types of bequest
+Common types of gifts:

 After providing for family and friends you can choose to leave what remains (residual) to Cairns and Far North Environment Centre.
 Regular review of your Will is recommended to account for changes in your estate or compensate for inflation.

 You may decide to share your estate among a number of charities by allocating a percentage.
 In this case your Will does not need to be reviewed regularly.

 Photos below: Lifetime environmentalists and friends Lesley and Ro make campaign plans for CAFNEC in 1980,